The Evolution of Learning Programming: Then vs. Now

 Photo by Faisal, Unsplash.

-Today, things are completely different.
+Today, things are entirely different.
 Just a simple search opens up hundreds of online learning platforms like Udemy, Coursera, Codecademy, FreeCodeCamp, and LeetCode, packed with free and paid courses for every skill level.
 Learning is no longer limited to a physical classroom.
 You can start anytime, anywhere.
 Platforms like FreeCodeCamp or Codecademy make learning interactive, letting you practice and build real projects as you go.